skip to content

 You will need to provide a copy of your marriage certificate to the Court, unless the Court already has it through other proceedings.
 If you are unable to do so, you must provide an affidavit with your application setting out the reasons why or give an undertaking to the Court, satisfactory to the Court, that you will provide it within a certain time.

-If you were married in South Australia, you can obtain a copy of your marriage certificate by application to the Births, Deaths and Marriages Registration Office which is part of Consumer and Business Services.
+If you were married in South Australia, you can obtain a copy of your marriage certificate through the Births, Deaths and Marriages Registration Office which is part of Consumer and Business Services.

 If you were married interstate or overseas, you will need to apply to the relevant authority in that state or country.